 [ni-goh-shee-ey-shuh n] [geym]

-Many negotiation training courses make use of negotiation games in order to teach their delegates useful principles of negotiation, psychology or influence in a fun and interactive environment.
+A few negotiation training courses make use of negotiation simulation exercises delivered using online negotiation training games.
+In this way, technology can be leveraged to teach participants essential principles of negotiation, psychology or influence in a fun and interactive environment.
 Some games are played between pairs, whilst others involve a room full of people.
-The purpose of most negotiation games is to win or avoid losing.
-Most negotiation games leave the decision of what ‘winning’ or ‘losing’ means to the players.
-Negotiation role play exercises should not be confused with negotiation games.
+The purpose of most negotiation training games is to win, and sometimes to avoid losing.
+Many negotiation games leave the decision of what ‘winning’ or ‘losing’ means to the players.
+Negotiation role-play exercises prevalent in most courses should not be confused with negotiation games.